FAQs

 Is there an extra cost for the sports and extracurricular clubs and school events?

 Yes.
 Clubs are not financially subsidized by the school.
 Each club collects fees to cover the full cost of running the club.
-Events are also offered at-cost per event.
+Events are also offered at cost per event.

 Am I able to be a part of HCS even if I do not live in San Diego County?

 Yes!
 HCS offers an Out-of-County membership for families residing outside of San Diego County.
 All the paperwork, transcripts, and diploma services are included as well as curriculum counseling, academic advising, and other select services.
-Events participation is available when in town including graduation ceremonies.
+Event participation is available when in town including graduation ceremonies.

 What is the cutoff for when I can enroll for the school year?